How to Keep Squirrels Out of Garden Beds and Potted Plants

 2. Remove the bird feeder.

 Getting rid of squirrels humanely is challenging.
 It’s often easier to discourage them from showing up in the first place.
 Removing a favored food source is one option.
 Squirrels aren’t terribly fussy, but some of their favorite foods to nosh include fruit, vegetables, nuts, flowers, fungi, and insects.
-They’re also known to explore alternatives, such as dog and cat food, table scraps, and bird seed.
+They’re also known to explore alternatives, such as dog and cat food, and table scraps; squirrels love frequenting bird feeders too.

 Removing the bird feeder should cause squirrels to bypass your yard.
-If you want to continue supplementing the diet of your feathered friends, choose a squirrel-proof bird feeder or add a squirrel baffle like this highly rated option available at Amazon to an existing feeder.
+If you want to continue supplementing the diet of your feathered friends, choose a squirrel-proof bird feeder or add a squirrel baffle to an existing feeder.

 3. Grow plants that are unappealing to squirrels.

 Like other rodents, squirrels can be scavengers who will eat just about anything available, but there are foods they dislike that might help deter them.
 Among these are raw onions and raw garlic, as well as many varieties of hot peppers.
-Squirrels, many animals, and even insects dislike the smell and taste of peppermint.
-They, like many animals and insects, also loathe the pungent smell of marigolds.
-Planting a border of any of these unappetizing (to squirrels) plants can sometimes be an effective squirrel repellent.
+Squirrels, like many other pests, dislike the smell and taste of peppermint, and the pungent smell of marigolds.
+Planting a border of any of these unappetizing plants can sometimes be an effective squirrel repellent.
 Keep in mind that mints grow aggressively and can take over a garden.

 4. Pepper your plants with the hot stuff.

 Because hot peppers are one of the things squirrels hate the most, dousing your plants with a spray made of crushed hot peppers and just a drop of dish soap in water.
 Or try sprinkling hot pepper flakes on and around plants to dissuade them from ravaging the plants.
 Capsaicin (a chemical component of chili peppers) is one of the most effective squirrel repellents because they don’t like the smell or the spicy flavor.
 Cayenne pepper has the substance and also might deter squirrels or other garden pests.
-Remember to reapply after rain washes the substance away.
+Remember to reapply it after it rains.

 5. Keep your yard and garden tidy.